Day 01 Foundations

 Write an email to who?
 About what?
 In what tone?
 The AI has to guess everything.

-You are a professional communications writer.
-I need to follow up with a client (Sarah Chen, VP of Operations at Acme Corp) who has gone quiet after our proposal 2 weeks ago.
+You are a professional communications writer. one need to follow up with a client (Sarah Chen, VP of Operations at Acme Corp) who has gone quiet after our proposal 2 weeks ago.
 We submitted a $47K proposal for AI workflow automation.
 Write a short follow-up email that is warm but direct.
 Format: subject line + 3-sentence body.
 No attachments mention.

 Every element is filled in.
 The AI can write exactly the right email because it has all the context it needs.